electro-smith/pd2dsy/README.md

 ## General Overview

-The goal of this project is to be able to run this command:
+The goal of this project is to be able to run a command like this:

 ```
 ./pd2dsy --board="Pod" mypatch.pd